User Guide

 | Browse the map | ✓ | ✓ |

-| View & compare all photos | ✓ | ✓ |
+| View free preview comparisons | ✓ | ✓ |

-| Download THEN/NOW composites | ✓ | ✓ |
+| View all THEN/NOW comparisons | — | ✓ |

-| Approximate location (±3 km circle) | ✓ | ✓ |
+| Approximate location (±3 km) | ✓ | ✓ |

 | Exact GPS coordinates | — | ✓ |